janbarari/gradle-analytics-plugin/README.md

 <br />
 Hey 👋, Mark this repo in your browser, see you soon ;D

+Hit the ⭐ button if you like to support this repository

 License
 ---
 Copyright © 2022 [Janbarari](https://github.com/janbarari)